21 Chapter Checklist

 • Do not prefix commands with a $ or > to indicate a command prompt

-• Code with very large/long-running output should be set to eval=FALSE in the code block options
+• Code blocks that automatically execute in Quarto (e.g. R), output should be set to eval=FALSE in the code block options, unless the code/plot is expected to executed on the fly

 • Output from large/long-running output should be placed in a collapsible call-out block (writing guidelines for examples)